 When considering location, think about what kind of pub you’d like to run.

-Will it be a city pub, full of hustle and bustle, lunchtime rushes and 5 pm happy hours?
-Perhaps you’d rather opt for a quieter suburban or rural pub with a more communal feel.
+Will it be a city pub, full of hustle and bustle, lunchtime rushes and 5pm happy hours?
+Or maybe you’d rather opt for a quieter suburban or rural pub with a more communal feel.

 Tenancies and leaseholds